BDC Hamburger Icon

 • Legal fees

-• Proactively identify and shore up security vulnerabilities: Conduct audits to proactively identify vulnerabilities and potentially adapt payment processes as your business grows.
+• Proactively identify and shore up security vulnerabilities: Conduct audits to proactively identify vulnerabilities and adapt payment processes as your business grows.
 At a minimum, internal firewall, network hardware and software audits should occur quarterly under PCI-compliant processing standards.

 TipBottom line

-6. Not all payment security issues originate with a hack.
+6. Not all payment security issues originate with a hack

-Additionally, companies should have filters in place for their email servers and employees should be trained to protect the business from cybercrime.
+• Companies should have filters in place for their email servers

-7. Your staff plays a critical role in payment security.
+7. Your staff plays a critical role in payment security

 Payment processing best practices